FraGNNet: A Deep Probabilistic Model for Tandem Mass Spectrum Prediction: Introduction

 \section{Introduction}

-Small molecule identification from complex mixtures is a challenging problem with far-reaching implications.
-Determining the chemical composition of a liquid sample is a critical step not only in the discovery of novel compounds but also in the recognition of known compounds within new contexts.
-Tandem mass spectrometry (MS/MS) is a widely employed tool for molecule identification, with applications ranking from drug discovery to environmental science to metabolism research \cite{msms_drugs,msms_metabolomics,msms_forensics1,msms_env}.
-Analyzing the set of MS/MS spectra measured from a liquid sample (such as human blood or plant extract) can reveal important information about its constitution.
+Small molecule identification is a challenging problem with broad scientific implications.
+Determining the chemical composition of a liquid sample (such as human blood or plant extract) is a critical step both in the discovery of novel compounds and in the recognition of known compounds in new contexts.
+Tandem mass spectrometry (MS/MS) is a widely employed tool for molecule identification, with applications ranging from drug discovery to environmental science and metabolomics \citep{msms_drugs,msms_metabolomics,msms_forensics1,msms_env}.
+Analyzing the set of MS/MS spectra measured from a liquid sample can reveal important information about its constitution: each spectrum acts as a chemical signature that can help identify a molecule in the sample.

-The mass spectrum to compound (\MStC) problem refers to the task of identifying a molecule from its mass spectrum.
-Existing \MStC\ workflows often rely on comparing the spectrum of an unknown molecule against a library of reference spectra with known identities.
-However, spectral libraries are far from comprehensive, so \textit{retrieval-based} \MStC\ might not work even for molecules that are otherwise well-characterized.
+The MS/MS spectrum to compound (\MStC) problem is the task of inferring the structure of a molecule from its mass spectrum.
+Existing \MStC\ workflows often rely on comparing the spectrum of an unknown molecule against a library of reference MS/MS spectra with known identities.
+However, spectral libraries are far from comprehensive.
+The largest public MS/MS library, NIST23 \citep{nist_v23}, consists of 51,501 compounds and 2.4 million spectra.
+In contrast, the most commonly used chemical database, PubChem \citep{pubchem}, contains 119 million compounds at the time of writing.
+The huge gap in spectrum coverage means \textit{retrieval-based} \MStC\ might not work even for molecules that have previously been observed.

-Many computational approaches attack the \MStC\ problem head-on by attempting to predict structural features of the molecule directly from the spectrum.
-Some models infer high-level chemical properties from the spectrum \cite{csi,ms2prop} and use these features to recommend likely candidate structures from existing chemical databases \cite{csi,sirius,mist,mist_cf} or guide generative models towards potential matches \cite{msnovelist}.
-Other methods formulate the problem as sequence-to-sequence translation \cite{ms2mol,massgenie} and attempt to predict a string representation of the structure from the spectrum.
+Many computational approaches attack the \MStC\ problem head-on by attempting to predict information about the molecule from the MS/MS spectrum.
+Some models infer high-level chemical properties from the spectrum \citep{csi,ms2prop} and use these features to recommend likely candidate structures from existing chemical databases \citep{csi,sirius,mist,mist_cf,dreams} or guide generative models towards potential matches \citep{msnovelist}.
+Other methods \citep{ms2mol,massgenie,madgen,diffms} directly generate structures from the spectrum.